laurenkopac/cs6111-project3/README.md

 Our program runs in 4 main phases: Data Cleaning, Generating Frequent Itemsets, Creating Association Rules, Exporting Results.

 ### Phase 1: Data Cleaning
 For additional details on data cleaning, and why we made certain decisions throughout the process, please see the Data Cleaning section above.
+Below details the procedure.

 1. Import the DOHMH dataset and violation code mapping using `pd.read_csv()`
 2. Clean headers for readability - convert all to uppercase using `.str.upper()` and replace spaces with underscores using `.str.replace(' ','_')`
-3. For inspections (rows) that did not result in any violations, `VIOLATION_CODE` will be `Nan`, replace with a placecoder code `000`
+3. For inspections (rows) that did not result in any violations, `VIOLATION_CODE` will be `NaN`, replace with a placecoder code `000`
     ```python
     df['VIOLATION_CODE'].fillna('000',inplace=True)
     ```
 4. Map violation code description categories (`CATEGORY_DESC`) from our external dataset (`Violation-Health-Code-Mapping.csv`) to our working dataset.
 5. Further clean `CATEGORY_DESC` by lumping together similar violations, i.e. COLD HANDLING and HOT HANDLING become FOOD HANDLING:
     ```python
+    # For a full list of transformations, please see the data_clean.py file
     df['CATEGORY_DESC'] = df['CATEGORY_DESC'].str.replace('COLD HOLDING','FOOD HANDLING')
     df['CATEGORY_DESC'] = df['CATEGORY_DESC'].str.replace('HOT HOLDING','FOOD HANDLING')
     ```